-Landscaping proposals are also great avenues for you to take your client relationship to the next level so making your proposal stand out is critical.
-Let’s go through a checklist of all the things a winning proposal has –
+Landscaping proposals are also great avenues for you to take your client relationship to the next level, so making your proposal stand out is critical.
+This blog will help you decide how to develop a proposal template.
+Let’s go through a checklist of all the things a winning proposal has-

-1. A Winning Proposal Answers All Client Questions
+A Winning Landscaping Proposal Answers All Client Questions

 Your clients will have a LOT of questions, especially at the beginning of your relationship.
 Your contract should be a guide for them to navigate through the details at all times.